hirscheylab/umap_multiomics_integration/README.md

 ### Key Features

   - Easy integration of diverse omic data types
-  - Implementation of advanced UMAP algorithms for dimensionality reduction
   - Built-in functions for clustering and feature extraction
-  - Built-in functions for latent factors and metagenes visualization
+  - Built-in functions for visualization of latent factors and metagenes
-  - Compatibility with standard bioinformatics workflows in R and Bioconductor

 ## Citation